Tanith Lee

 Tanith Lee (19 September 1947 – 24 May 2015) was a British science fiction and fantasy writer.
-She wrote more than 90 novels and 300 short stories, and was the winner of multiple World Fantasy Society Derleth Awards, the World Fantasy Lifetime Achievement Award and the Bram Stoker Award for Lifetime Achievement in Horror.
+She wrote more than 90 novels and 300 short stories, and was the winner of multiple World Fantasy Awards, the World Fantasy Lifetime Achievement Award and the Bram Stoker Award for Lifetime Achievement.
 She also wrote a children's picture book (Animal Castle), and many poems.
 She wrote two episodes of the BBC science fiction series Blake's 7 ("Sand" and "Sarcophagus").

-She was the first woman to win the British Fantasy Award best novel award (also known as the August Derleth Award), for her book Death's Master (1980).
+She was the first woman to win the British Fantasy Award for Best Novel (also known as the August Derleth Award), for her book Death's Master (1980).

 Biography

 Early life

 Tanith Lee was born on 19 September 1947 in London, to professional dancers Bernard and Hylda Lee.
 Despite a persistent rumour, she was not the daughter of Bernard Lee (the actor who played "M" in the James Bond series films between 1962 and 1979).
 According to Lee, although her childhood was happy, she was the "traditional kid that got bullied," and had to move around frequently due to her parents' work.
 Although her family was poor, they maintained a large paperback collection, and Lee read weird fiction, including "Silken Swift" by Theodore Sturgeon and "Gabriel Ernest" by Saki, and discussed such literature as Hamlet and Dracula with her parents.
 Lee attended many different schools in childhood.
 She was at first "incapable" of reading due to a mild form of dyslexia, which was diagnosed later in life, but when she was aged 8, her father taught her to read in a few months, and she began to write at the age of 9.